Intervention schemes: FG reserves 10% slot for older persons – The Sun Nigeria

 He regretted that despite the 1948 Universal Declaration on Human Rights, older persons continue to face obstacles in the enjoyment and exercise of their human rights.

-She explained that the centre which began operation in 2021 has in a short period brought to the fore the plight of older persons in Nigeria.
+She explained that the centre which began operations in 2021 has, in the short period, brought to the fore the plight of older persons in Nigeria.